Rebels say in centre of Zawiyah but not in control

-BIR AL-GHANAM, Libya Anti-Gaddafi rebels said Saturday they had entered the government-held coastal city of Zawiyah on the main highway 30 miles west of the capital, Tripoli.
+BIR AL-GHANAM, Libya Anti-Gaddafi rebels said Saturday they had entered the government-held coastal city of Zawiyah on the main highway 50 km (30 miles) west of the capital, Tripoli.

-"We took over the center of Zawiyah about an hour ago.
+"We took over the centre of Zawiyah about an hour ago.
 There were mercenaries there.
 The fighting lasted about 30 minutes and then they ran away," said a rebel fighter named Ahmed.

 (Reporting by Michael Georgy)